aws-ia/cfn-abi-ibmsecurity-qradar/guide/content/deployment-options.md

 title: Deployment options
 description: Deployment options
 ---

-# Deployment options supported by this AWS Built-in solution
+This AWS Built-in solution provides various deployment options to cater to different organizational needs and requirements.
+Choose the one that fits your environment and infrastructure setup.

 Deployment options include: